kolypto/learning-and-playground/nats/README.md

 an advisory notification is emitted.

 Consumers can also be ephemeral or durable:
-* Durable: when an explicit name is set on the `Durable` field when creating the consumer, or when `InactiveThreshold` is set.
+* *Durable*: when an explicit name is set on the `Durable` field when creating the consumer, or when `InactiveThreshold` is set.
   Durable consumers maintain state from one run of the application to another.
-* Ephemeral: will not have persisted state or fault tolerance and will be automatically cleaned up (deleted) after a period of inactivity (no subscriptions).
+* *Ephemeral*: will not have persisted state or fault tolerance and will be automatically cleaned up (deleted) after a period of inactivity (no subscriptions).
 Applications typically use them to read a stream and quit.

 Consumer configuration [see whole list](https://docs.nats.io/nats-concepts/jetstream/consumers#configuration)
-* Durable: clients can reconnect and resume until the consumer is explicitly deleted
+* `Durable`: clients can reconnect and resume until the consumer is explicitly deleted
-* InactiveThreshold: remove if inactive for that long
+* `InactiveThreshold`: remove if inactive for that long (for ephemeral consumers)
-* Description: for humans.
+* `Description`: for humans.
 Useful for ephemeral consumers to indicate their purpose (because there's no durable name)
-* MemoryStorage: keep in memory.
+* `MemoryStorage`: keep in memory.
 Useful for ephemeral consumers to reduce I/O
-* FilterSubjects: filter stream subjects, e.g. `[factory-events.A.*, factory-events.B.*]`
+* `FilterSubjects`: filter stream subjects, e.g. `[factory-events.A.*, factory-events.B.*]`
-* DeliverPolicy: start from beginning? offset? time? new messages only? replay last message, or even last per subject?
+* `DeliverPolicy`: start from beginning? offset? time? new messages only? replay last message, or even last per subject?
-* AckPolicy: explicit (require every message ack), none (naive mode), all (ack only the last message; all previous messages are automatically acknowledged).
+* `AckPolicy`: explicit (require every message ack), none (naive mode), all (ack only the last message; all previous messages are automatically acknowledged).
-* AckWait: timeout for consumer ack'ing the message.
+* `AckWait`: timeout for consumer ack'ing the message.
 No ack? will be re-delivered.
 Also see Backoff.
-* MaxAckPending: max messages in flight, un-acked.
+* `MaxAckPending`: max messages in flight, un-acked.
   For push consumers, this is the only form of flow control.
-* MaxDeliver: how many times to retry a message if timeout/negative-ack?
+* `MaxDeliver`: how many times to retry a message if timeout/negative-ack?
   Note: messages that have reached MaxDeliver will stay in the stream.
-* Replicas: the number of replicas.
+* `Replicas`: the number of replicas.
 Default: same as stream

 For high throughput, set `MaxAckPending` to a high value.